Reducing reoffending

 Integrated Offender Management

-In Somerset, the IOM Services page acts as a directory of recovery and support services within the locality that can support and compliment an IOM approach.
+In Somerset, the IOM Services page provides a directory of local support services that complement the IOM approach.

 Somerset Youth Justice Partnership